benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 ## type

-The `type` property on the server section element specifies the wire protocol that this server uses.
+The `type` attribute on the server section element specifies the wire protocol that this server uses.

 | Element        | Type          | Base | Name         | Specification